 The cast presents a rousing Irish jam session for 30 minutes before each performance.
 Audience members can visit the onstage bar for a pre-show drink or intermission refreshment....a remarkable bit of verisimilitude, and a rare treat for theatergoers who've always wanted to be on a Broadway stage!

-Here are some clips from the Off-Broadway production of "Once" at New York Theatre Workshop.
-Steve Kazee and Cristin Milioti, who sing the Oscar-winning song "Falling Slowly," are no longer in the production.
+This production originated at New York Theatre Workshop in the East Village.
+Here are some clips from the Off Broadway production - Steve Kazee and Cristin Milioti, who sing the Oscar winning song "Falling Slowly," are no longer in the production.

-"Once" was directed by John Tiffany and choreographed by Steven Hoggett, creators of the National Theatre of Scotland's highly-acclaimed "Black Watch" (a theatrical collage about Scottish soldiers in Iraq - read about it here), and features sets and costumes by 5-time Tony-winner Bob Crowley.
+"Once" was directed by John Tiffany and choreographed by Steven Hoggett, creators of the National Theatre of Scotland's highly-acclaimed "Black Watch" (a theatrical collage about Scottish soldiers in Iraq - read about it here), and features sets and costumes by five-time Tony winner Bob Crowley.

 For info on the 2006 Irish film "Once," click here.